The Rosenthal Prize

 - To demonstrate to the education profession and the general public that innovative math teaching exists and can successfully reach the middle grades.

-- To replicate the successful innovative activity of the winning teacher, distribute it to classrooms across the country, and positively impact math education in the United States.
+- To replicate the successful innovative activity of the winning teacher, distribute it to classrooms across the country, and positively impact math education in the United States and beyond.

-- To encourage innovation and incorporation of hands-on methods in classrooms around the country.
+- To encourage innovation and incorporation of hands-on methods in classrooms around the world.